 Kate Grant is the founding CEO of Fistula Foundation, the global nonprofit leader dedicated to treating childbirth injuries.

 A passionate advocate for maternal health, she has expanded critical fistula care across 35 countries in sub-Saharan Africa and Asia.
 No Woman Left Behind is her deeply personal account of the journey to bring healing to women suffering in silence.
 Grant joined the Foundation as its first chief executive in 2005 and has led its expansion from supporting one hospital in one country, Ethiopia, to its current position as the world leader in fistula treatment.
+She graduated from the Haas School of Business at UC Berkeley, earned an MPA from Princeton University and was named the American Marketing Association’s Nonprofit Marketer of the Year.

 For press inquiries, contact Johanna J. Ramos-Boyer at johanna@jrbpr.biz